 Next go to Phases/3-aminoquinoline and select the MC/SA tab and do MC/SA/Add rigid body; select the only choice (amino) from the popup selection box.
 The MC/SA window shows

-You see the four equivalent molecules for space group P212121 whose centers fall within the unit cell; the reference one is that in the lower right corner with C2 at the origin.
+You see the four equivalent molecules for space group P212121 whose centers fall within the unit cell; the reference one is that in the lower left corner with C1 at the origin.
 You can enter values in the x,y,z boxes and see how the structure changes.
 Similarly, you can enter an angle in Oa or a vector in the Oi,Oj,Ok† box to see the effects of rotating the molecule.
 Each of these parameters has a defined range for the MC/SA optimization run we are about to do; they define the multidimensional search volume.
 Within that volume will be a number of correct solutions to the structure problem all related by translational and space group symmetry.
 One can limit this volume by choosing more limited ranges, but here weíll just go with the default.
 We want to optimize the position and orientation of this molecule; check the x, y & z boxes and select AV from the Oa, Oi,Oj,Ok Vary? pulldown.
 The MC/SA window should look like

 This completes the set up for MC/SA processing.

 Now go to the General tab; the MC/SA controls are at the bottom of the window.
 To begin the setup of these controls, select a source of the Reflection set to be used in the MC/SA runs.
 The choice is to use either the Pawley reflections or the Reflection List for the PWDR data set.
 If you choose Pawley reflections then the structure factors will be Pawley model values, Fsq(hkl) in Pawley table, and the covariance matrix developed from the refinement will be used for peak overlap effects in the MC/SA calculations.
 Alternatively, if you choose PWDR Quinoli.gda Bank 1 then the structure factors will be those, Fosq in Reflection table, extracted during the Pawley refinement and the peak FWHMs will be used for peak overlap effects in the MC/SA calculations.
 Notice that the Pawley Fsq(hkl) values are the same as the Fcsq Reflection List values.
-Here I chose PWDR Quinoli.gda Bank 1 for the Reflection set as it gives slightly better performance in MC/SA.
+Here I chose PWDR Quinoli.gda Bank 1 for the Reflection set as it give slightly better performance in MC/SA.

 Next, you need to set the minimum d-spacing (d-min).
 Smaller values gives minima in the MC/SA minimization surface that are more sharply defined (thus harder to locate), while larger values yield insufficient numbers of reflections to give sufficient redundancy in the calculations.
 One should have 5-8 reflections for each MC/SA parameter; in this case 35-50 reflections are needed.
 If you examine the reflection list (either Pawley or Reflection List) youíll see that a d-min of 2.5 will give sufficient reflections.